 There are over 40 whiskies and gins to choose from and me not being an expert the bar staff gave me expert advice on what I may like after working out my usual tastes.

 Yes, the hotel has one of the last remaining penny bars to find – that is a bar top decorated in old one penny coins, some dating as far back as Queen Victoria, gleaming brass and sparkling.
 I have hardly ever seen one like this to be honest, a rare thing indeed.

 For breakfast some lovely fresh fruit before I head out on one of the heritage trails that go straight from the pub.
-Details of the walk in a next post but a great way to travel, history and outdoors all in the same place.
+Details of the local walk in a next post but a great way to travel, history and outdoors all in the same place.

 I could kick myself for never visiting the Allan Ramsay Hotel and Carlops before but glad I have now and want to come back to wander and learn more.